Chrome & Flames

 Cruisin Grand Escondido

-The SEMA Show roared back into Las Vegas this year celebrating its 60th anniversary and what a show it was with so many new and improved things happening at this year's event.
-The Las Vegas Convention Center was once again transformed into the largest automotive trade show in the world with more than 2,200 exhibitors and approximately 160,000 attendees.
+The SEMA Show once again took over Las Vegas this year and what a show it was with so many new and different things happening at this year's event.
+The Las Vegas Convention Center was once again transformed into the largest automotive trade show in the world or was it the biggest automotive circus in the world?
+We will get to more about that later.

-The automotive aftermarket is showing great improvement with hundreds of new products being released every year.
+The automotive aftermarket is always improving, and you can see that with hundreds of new products being released every year.
 The aftermarket industry is a multi-billion-dollar industry that supports change and innovations across the industry.
 One example of this is the EV market which has grown significantly in recent years.
 Even some of the top builders in the country are testing the waters and building EV hot rods.
 SEMA education lends a lot of support to programs like the FutureTech Live studio which I attended and was intrigued with the programs and grants that are available to teach and train future generations on EV's.
+The New Products Showcase is a great place to see the latest products coming available for a multitude of applications and there are literally hundreds of products to discover at this part of the event.

 Article & Photos by: Allen & Kristy Smith